West Highland Railway: Extending to Mallaig

 Although on salt water, Fort William was too far from the open sea to be useful as a fishing base, and the idea of a westward extension was revived.
 Loch Nevis was considered an ideal location from the shipping point of view, but the intermediate land would have made railway construction exceptionally difficult, so the West Highland Railway reluctantly settled on Mallaig, less than 40 miles from Fort William.
 It was clearly unlikely that the extension could be profitable and the NBR (as the only viable private provider of the necessary capital) made it clear that it would only invest if Government subsidy were made available.

-A Treasury committee examined the possible railways—not just the Mallaig line—and recommended government support for the line, although Mallaig "could only be recommended for want of a more favoured position being attainable."
+A Treasury committee (Note: Special Committee on the improvement of Railway Communication on the West Coast of Scotland.) examined the possible railways—not just the Mallaig line—and recommended government support for the line, although Mallaig "could only be recommended for want of a more favoured position being attainable."

 The North British Railway had supported the first part of the West Highland Railway for commercial reasons, but it was now concerned that it would be expected to pick up the loss of the Mallaig extension, and it considered a loss to be inevitable.
-Nonetheless commitments had been given, and on 28 April 1892 the NBR agreed to work the extension of 50% of gross receipts, and that it would continue to support the line when the government guarantee of 3% on capital over 25 or 30 years expired.
+Nonetheless, commitments had been given, and on 28 April 1892 the NBR agreed to work the extension of 50% of gross receipts, and that it would continue to support the line when the government guarantee of 3% on capital over 25 or 30 years expired.

 Considerable negotiation with government was necessary over a protracted period in regard to the subsidy, and the matter was badly affected by a change of government, when the Liberal administration replaced the outgoing Conservative group.
 A last-minute attempt to get a West Highland (Banavie and Mallaig) Bill in Parliament for the 1893 session was finally refused by the House of Lords.
 A new bill, the "West Highland Mallaig Extension Bill" went to the 1894 session.

 Authorisation for the subsidy required a quite separate bill; this was the West Highland Railway (Guarantee) Bill, also in the 1894 session.
 It was contingent on the construction bill being passed; satisfactory improvements to Mallaig Harbour had to be agreed, and NBR was to undertake to work the line for 50% of gross receipts in perpetuity.